 Participants included: Isabel Bramsen, Randall Collins, Robert Dingwall, Ursula Hess, Patricia Kanngießer, Stefan Klusemann, Olga Russakovsky, and Craig Uchida.”

 We assembled most talks on the Video Data Analysis-YouTube Channel “Blankensee Colloquium.”
 Some talks could not be included due to issues of data ownership and privacy protection.
-A detailed report (in German and English) and a short, non-academic executive summary, can be downloaded here:
+A detailed report (in German and English) can be downloaded here:

 This report highlights the interdisciplinary and diverse discussions and presentations that took place during the two-day colloquium, focusing on the participants’ perspectives on visual data, automation through software, and ethical concerns.